arshadzahangirchowdhury/TSMC-Net/README.md

 ![jupyter](https://img.shields.io/badge/Made%20with-Jupyter-orange?style=for-the-badge&logo=Jupyter)

 # TSMC-Net
-THz Spectra of Mixtures Classification Network in 220-330 GHz (7.33-11 1/cm) frequency range.
+THz Spectra of Mixtures Classification Network (TSMC-Net) in 220-330 GHz (7.33-11 1/cm) frequency range.
 The code and data for the network are stored here.